AI Glossary

 Token

-In Natural Language Processing (NLP) and Large Language Models (LLMs), a token is the smallest unit of text that a model processes when understanding or generating language.
+In NLP and LLMs, a token is the smallest unit of text that a model processes when understanding or generating language.
 Tokens can be individual words, parts of words, or even single characters, depending on the tokenization method used.

 Training Cost